johnaziz57/circle/Readme.md

 1. Improve the distance between the textbox and the buttons
 1. Remove the buttons or add (x) at the end of the text field
 1. Stop recording when the whole window loses focus
+1. Improve the recording of the shortcut to record as many modifiers but once you enter a non modifier key it stops
+1. Clear recording when users press the x button (Stop recording from starting recording when that happens)